The cotangent bundle of K3 surfaces of degree two: Birational geometry of the projectivised cotangent bundle

-Twisting the tangent sequence \eqref{tangent-sequence} by $\sO_S(2L)$ and using that $\omega_f \simeq \sO_R(-R) \simeq \sO_R(-3L)$ we obtain that
+Twisting the tangent sequence \eqref{tangent-sequence} by $\sO_S(2L)$ and using that $\omega_f \simeq \sO_R(-R) \simeq \sO_R(-3L)$, we obtain that

 and the linear system $|\zeta_S + \pi^* 2L|$ is globally generated in the complement of $R_S = \PP(\omega_f)$.
-In fact, since the tangent map has rank one along $R$ we see that the scheme-theoretic base locus of $|\zeta_S + \pi^* 2L|$ is the reduced curve $R_S$.
-Thus the blow-up $R_S$ resolves the base-locus and
+In fact since the tangent map has rank one along $R$, we see that the scheme-theoretic base locus of $|\zeta_S + \pi^* 2L|$ is the reduced curve $R_S$.
+Thus the blow-up $R_S$ resolves the base locus, and

 where $H_2$ is the hyperplane class on $(\PP^2)^\vee$. \end{remark}